Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/handout.md

 The remaining years of discussion show that this inference was too strong.

+The symbol block had advanced.

+That did not mean that stable symbol identity had been fully preserved across the system.

+It also did not mean that written signs had a compatible encoding model.

 Treat 2015 as:

 - a major official milestone